-Students will study topics such as Fitness and Fitness Components and the Sociology of Sport.
+Students will study topics such as Fitness Components and the Sociology of Sport.
 The theory and practical components are closely linked so that students are able to practice and experience what they are learning in theory classes during their practical classes.
+Students will explore a range of health topics including Influences of Adolescents and Changes and Challenges associated with Puberty.
 Students will also participate in a variety of different sports and activities such as Athletics, Minor Games, Invasion Sports, Football Codes, Dance, and Recreation.
 Physical Education, Sport and Health aims to develop active and informed members of society who use physical activity as a way to maintain health and wellbeing.